Wellness days are improving the health and well-being of employees, and more HR leaders are aware of the perks of wellness days for their staff.

-Franklin Antoian, a personal trainer at iBodyFit, recommends throwing a short-term fitness challenge that all workers can enter.
-Motivate your juniors to participate, encourage teamwork, and offer a reward to the winner.
+Franklin Antonian, a personal trainer at iBodyFit, recommends throwing a short-term fitness challenge that all workers can enter.
+Motivate your juniors to participate, encourage teamwork, and reward the winner.

 Monthly Gratitude Exercise

-This practice can result in a positive bond amongst team members and boosts their morale.
+This practice can result in a positive bond among team members and boosts their morale.

 A Quarterly Day Out